MICHELE NORRIS, Host:

 MIKE PESCA: Shawn Lindstrom is like a lot of online poker players.
 He's used to assessing risk.
 And in the case of his favorite hobby, he didn't think there was much of one.

-Mr. JOSEPH KELLY (Professor, State University of New York; Co-Editor, Gaming Law Review): It's uncertain whether these laws actually prohibit online poker.
+JOSEPH KELLY: It's uncertain whether these laws actually prohibit online poker.
 The Justice Department says it does.